YingLiu4203/old-dev-blog/_posts/2017-03-10-querydsl-note.md

 }
 ```

 Then in you Jpa repository interface definition, make your repository also extends `QueryDslPredicateExecutor<YourEntityType>`.

-If you use IntelliJ IDEA IDE and use different module for different source set, in `File --> Project Structure --> Modules`, add three dependencies to the generated module: your main module and two Querydsl libraries(`querydsl-core` and `querdsl-jpa`).
-On the other side, add the generated module as a dependency for your main module.
-You cannot build project in IDE because of the cyclic dependencies but you should be able to run with `gradle bootRun`.

 Now you should be able to build and run your application with Querydsl functions.